 5.)
 Thank your donors, and invite them to join next year.

-Fundraising doesn't have to stop once your Hike ends.
-We always recommend sending a special note of gratitude to your donors and friends following the 100 Hole Hike to thank them for their support.
-Take it a step further by inviting them to learn more about the 100 Hole Hike and take on the challenge themselves next year.
+Fundraising doesn't have to stop after your Hike ends.
+Send a simple, special note of gratitude to your donors and friends following the 100 Hole Hike to thank them for their support.
+Take it a step further by inviting them to learn more about the 100 Hole Hike and take on the challenge themselves next year!

 Head to the Youth on Course app to fill out your Hiker profile and find some additional 100 Hole Hike resources.
 Not yet signed up to Hike?
 Register today!